pedroos/PropertyProviderConsole/README.md

 `> save`

 Writes the complete last table output to the output file.
-Unlike visualization through the prompt, this output is not truncated to a single page but rather contains the full table.
+Unlike visualization through the prompt, this output is not paged but rather contains the full table.

 ## Sample file